RKB271189/rahul_case_study/README.md

 2) create database in mysql use the credentials of mysql in .env file

-3) php artisan migrate (create table in database) Just for user registration and login
+3) php artisan migrate (create table in database) Just for user registration and login as web app will require to login or create registraion

 # Vue Js (npm) Command List :